Automating-GIS-processes/site/source/lessons/L1/exercise-1.rst

         # ..continue

-There are other **faster** solutions for this.
-Check out the following examples, and try to understand what happens in them.
-Pick one of these solutions and use it in problem 2 :) You'll need to change the variable and column names.
+However, there are other **faster** (and shorter) solutions for this.
+Check out the following examples:

 .. code:: python